rubenfiszel/master-thesis/src/rbpf.md

 ## Complementary Filter

-The complementary filter is the simplest of all filter and very common to retrieve the attitude because of its low computational complexity.
+The complementary filter is the simplest of all filter and commonly used to retrieve the attitude because of its low computational complexity.
 The gyroscope and accelerometer both provide a measurement that can help us to estimate the attitude.
-The gyroscope indeed gives us a noisy measurement of the angular velocity from which we can retrieve the new attitude from the past one by time integration: $\mathbf{q}_t = \mathbf{q}_{t-1}*R2Q(\Delta t \mathbf{\omega})$.
+Indeed, the gyroscope reads noisy measurement of the angular velocity from which we can retrieve the new attitude from the past one by time integration: $\mathbf{q}_t = \mathbf{q}_{t-1}*R2Q(\Delta t \mathbf{\omega})$.

 This is commonly called "Dead reckoning"[^ded] and is prone to accumulation error, referred as drift.
 Indeed, like Brownian motions, even if the process is unbiased, the variance grows with time.
 Reducing the noise cannot solve the issue entirely: even with extremely precise instruments, you are subject to floating-point errors.